-Although not many states require drivers to have UM and UIM coverage, it's important to consider because it can save you from having to pay thousands of dollars in medical and auto repair bills.
+Many states don't require drivers to have UM and UIM coverage.
+But it's important to consider because it can save you from having to pay thousands of dollars in medical and auto repair bills.
 Also, the premiums and deductibles tied to these products tend to be low.
 (They will be higher if your state is home to a lot of uninsured motorists.)

 Do you have UM or UIM coverage but your premiums aren’t as low as you’d like?
 Take a minute to get a free quote so you can compare car insurance rates from multiple companies.
 That will get you the best rates for the right amount of coverage for your needs.

-One more reason you should buy UM or UIM coverage (if you’re still on the fence): either or both products can be godsends if you don’t have great health insurance.
+Another reason to buy UM or UIM coverage: these products can be godsends if you don’t have great health insurance.
 With UM or UIM coverage, you’ll be able to benefit from the included bodily injury protections.

-Because UM or UIM insurance is so affordable, many companies won’t let you purchase more coverage than you would if you bought a liability policy.
-This is because UM and UIM premiums and deductibles are so affordable, and insurance providers don’t want you taking the easy way out and pooling all your insurance needs into UM or UIM coverage and almost none into liability coverage, which usually costs more.
+UM or UIM insurance is very affordable.
+Many companies won’t let you purchase more coverage than you would if you bought a liability policy.
+Carriers don’t want you pooling all your insurance needs into UM or UIM coverage and almost none into liability coverage.
+Because it usually costs more.

 What can you do if you need or want more UN or UIM coverage than your insurer will allow?
 Raise the limits of your liability insurance.

 Yes, it seems wrong that you have to pay for injuries or vehicle damage caused by an uninsured or underinsured driver.
-Unfortunately, it’s not always possible to catch the car that hit you and sped off, or to get someone to raise the limits of their liability coverage.
+But, it’s not always possible to catch the car that hit you and sped off.
+Nor can you make someone raise the limits of their liability coverage.
 Also, not everyone is as cautious as you might be on the road.
 All of which helps explain why you need to protect yourself from careless drivers and policyholders.

-Plus, if you decide to pursue legal action against the uninsured or underinsured driver that hit you, you want to be able to pay off your medical bills and vehicle repair bills from the accident, while you're waiting for a settlement from the other party.
-If the driver was careless enough to drive without insurance or not have the right coverage, then they probably won’t be the most efficient when it comes to coming to an agreement on how much to pay you, or they might not even have the money to pay you at all.
+Plus, if you decide to pursue legal action, you'll have to pay medical bills and fix your car.
+But you'll be waiting for a settlement from the other party.
+If the driver didn't have insurance or the right coverage, they may not be prompt about paying you.
+Or they might not even have the money to pay you at all.